Poor Eye Closure

 ETIOLOGIES

-The condition of having poor eye closure can be congenital or acquired.
-Congenitally rare, Moebius’ Syndrome is present at birth and results from underdeveloped facial nerves that control eye movement and facial expressions.
-The condition can also affect the nerves for speech, swallowing, and chewing.
-Poor eye closure can also be acquired from trauma resulting in Bell’s Palsy or vascular lesions.
-Tumor trauma, specifically acoustic neuroma, parotid gland, and temporal bone tumor, can also result in incomplete eye closure.
-Symptoms include both tearing and atonic eyelids.
+Some specific caused of poor eye closure are related to Moebius’s Syndrome, Bell’s Palsy, vascular lesions, and tumors.
+Moebius’ Syndrome is a congenitally rare condition and results from underdeveloped facial nerves that control eye movement and facial expressions.
+It can impact the nerves for speech, swallowing, and chewing.
+In addition, poor eye closure can be acquired from trauma resulting in Bell’s Palsy or vascular lesions.
+Tumor trauma can also result in poor eye closure; more specifically, such tumor trauma can include acoustic neuroma, the parotid gland, and temporal bone tumor.

 At Idaho Eyelid and Facial Plastic Surgery, we provide solutions to poor eye closure resulting in discomfort and sometimes pain.
 The most common surgical treatment for lagophthalmos is the insertion of a gold weight implant in the upper eyelid.
 This enables eyelid closure and protects the cornea.
 Ectropion repair can also be a useful technique in addressing lagophthalmos, as the lower lid margin is raised to meet the upper lids.
-When the lid is stitched back together, the tendons and muscles will be tightened causing the lid to rest properly on the eye.
+When the lid is stitched back together, the tendons and muscles will tighten causing the lid to rest properly on the eye.
 Contact us to learn more about the best solutions to your poor eyelid closure concerns.

 Before & After Photos